Sukadana

 Sukadana (巫律述) is a town and regency seat of North Kayong Regency (Kabupaten Kayong Utara), on the island of Borneo.
 North Kayong regency is one of the regencies of West Kalimantan province in Indonesia.
-The nearest airport is Rahadi Osman-Ketapang Ketapang Airport.
+The nearest airport is Rahadi Osman Airport which located at Ketapang Regency.

 History

 Sukadana used to be a capital city of a Malay kingdom called Tanjungpura.
-It was referred to by Seventeenth and Eighteenth-century European writers as Succadano or Succadana, noted for its port, and described as being "in the land of Candavangan" (i.e. Kendawangan).
+It was referred to by seventeenth and eighteenth-century European writers as Succadano or Succadana, noted for its port, and described as being "in the land of Candavangan" (i.e. Kendawangan).
 Succadano was also, confusingly, the name given to the Banjarmasin river, which flows south to meet the sea at Banjarmasin in southeastern Borneo, on the other side of the island.

 Economy

 The main industries consists in the production of palm oil, rubber, and wood.

 Education

 The current political leadership has made commitments to provide free education and health care to all residents and primary and secondary school fees that are paid elsewhere in Indonesia have been waived.
 There are no institutes of higher education.